TechJas/Delving-/README.md

 **Delver** is an emotionally intelligent curation engine designed to ground you, lift you, and then let you float.
 It doesn't just shuffle songs; it builds a bridge between emotional states.

-The generated playlist, **"Antigravity – Sakeena"**, is not random.
+The generated playlist, **"Delver"**, is not random.
 It is engineered with a mandatory "Antigravity Curve" that transitions the listener through four distinct phases of regulations.

 ## 🌊 The Antigravity Curve